Why I Chose Whole Foods and GAVE UP Sugar

 The Battle with Yo-Yo Dieting

+Looking back now, I realise I had a serious sugar addiction, although at the time I didn’t want to admit it.
 The truth is, I knew what to do.
-I had studied nutrition, read countless articles and tried nearly every diet imaginable.
+I had studied nutrition, read countless articles, and tried nearly every diet imaginable.
 I had read every magazine and joined Weight Watchers at least fifteen times.
 I was what you might call a serial dieter.

-I had a pocket full of answers, but somehow I couldn’t apply them.
+I had a pocket full of answers, but somehow, I couldn’t apply them.

 Two Pivotal Moments